Nike+ FuelBand: Web community

 The FuelBand comes with access to the Nike+ web community that is set up via the Nike+ Connect Software.
 The software is a necessary component of the activity tracking, as the customization of personal statistics through the software is what enables the FuelBand to calculate the amount of energy burned, as well as the number of NikeFuel points gained.
 The Nike+ web community allows product owners to create an online profile where they can showcase their personal statistics, such as how many goals have been met, how many steps have been taken, and how many NikeFuel points have been amassed.
 The profile also displays the trophies and achievements an individual has unlocked, and can be integrated with Facebook and Twitter in order to connect with friends.
 Upon logging into the Nike+ site, users are given a graphical display of their daily activity, proximity to hitting their goal, positive feedback, and recommendations for more activities.
 The website also has an activity section that gives a graphical breakdown of a user's total activity by year, month, and day.

 Mobile application

 The FuelBand launched with a mobile phone application that was compatible with only iOS 7.1+.
 The Nike+ FuelBand application was an on-the-go addition to the web community; it synced information from the wristband to the iPhone (or iPad) via Bluetooth, and subsequently uploaded the information to the Nike+ site.
-Nike+ users were able to change their daily goal, unlock achievements, see activity breakdown, and connect with friends through the mobile application.
 The Nike+ FuelBand application was 70 MB, was free to download, and had a 4+ rating on the iTunes Store before it was removed.